icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 ----------------------------------------------------------------------------------------------------

-YAT 4 with Scripting :: Expected in late 2020
+YAT 4 with Scripting :: Expected in late 2020 or early 2021
 ----------------------------------------------------------------------------------------------------
 YAT 4.0 will feature the integration of a scripting environment, based on the CSScript engine.
 Scripting will allow you to script YAT and automate repetitive tasks, use it for test automation,